losizm/barbershop/README.md

 git clone 'https://github.com/losizm/barbershop'
 ```

-And, ensure the following are installed locally with their bin directories on
+Also ensure the following are installed locally with their bin directories on
 the executable path:

 * Java JDK 8 or higher; see [Adoptium](https://adoptium.net) for prebuilt OpenJDK binaries